kshedden/case_studies/methods/writing-tips.md

 - Discussion of how you "cleaned" the data is only relevant if it is needed for the reader to understand your question, approach, and conclusions.
 There is no need to document menial data processing tasks that involve no statistical judgment.

-Avoid use of programming language syntax in your writing.
+- Avoid use of programming language syntax in your writing.
 This includes variable names -- refer to variables using plain language.

-- Try to make your writing as self-contained as reasonably possible.
-For this course, you can assume that the reader is familiar with the statistical methodology that you use -- you do not need to teach the reader about statistics from the ground up.
+- Aim to make your writing as self-contained as reasonably possible.
+For this course, you can assume that the reader is familiar with basic facts about the statistical methods that you use -- you do not need to teach the reader about statistics from the ground up.
 Nevertheless, it is important to reinforce key aspects of your approach, by explaining the strengths and weaknesses of the methods that you employ, and presenting the statistical reasoning behind your conclusions.

 - Do not simply summarize the lectures or other course materials.
 These materials are not organized around focused research questions, and contain much didactic material that is not appropriate for your memos.
-You can borrow many of the ideas from the course materials to support your arguments, but your memo should be structured around a specific scientific question, which is not usually the way that the lectures and other course materials are organized.
+You can borrow many of the ideas from the course materials to support your arguments, but your memo should be structured around a specific scientific research question.

 - To make the writing more realistic, do not refer to our class as such, or to prior assignments.